-Laura Bates is the author of the toxic book Men Who Hate Women.
-As I have said in previous posts, this book tells us more about the state of Laura’s mind than it does about the relations between men and women.
-The book is almost totally devoid of balance and nuance and lumps together all… Continue reading Laura Bates: the missing chapter (2)
+Laura Bates is the author of the toxic book Men Who Hate Women, a work that tells us more about the state of Laura’s mind than it does about the relations between men and women.
+The book is almost totally devoid of balance and nuance and lumps together all men’s activism under the heading of… Continue reading Laura Bates: the missing chapter (2)

 Laura Bates is the author of a toxic and divisive book “Men Who Hate Women’.
 The book tells us much about Laura, her love of confirmation bias, and her disregard for nuance and normal standards of fact-checking.
 The book tells us nothing useful about relations between men and women.
 Nonetheless, it has received favourable reviews… Continue reading Laura Bates – the missing chapter

 Laura Bates appears to believe that misogyny permeates society and the framework in which this operates is an invisible one – the patriarchy.
 The evidence for this is unverified ‘lived experience’ of women and even then, only ‘lived experience’ that conforms with feminist liturgy.
 The problems with ‘lived experience’ rather than empirical evidence will be… Continue reading Laura Bates and pervasive misogyny